Freelance writer for hire:

 Previous work includes:

-administration, content writing, event promotion, hospitality (bar / box office), SEO, social media management, website management and admin, zombie in city-wide apocalypse survival game.
+administration, audio editing, captioning, content writing, copywriting, customer service, event promotion, front of house, hospitality (bar / box office), PR, SEO, social media management, retail, subtitling, transcription, video editing, website management and admin, zombie in city-wide apocalypse survival game.

 For a full CV, click here.